AmosNimos/tcg-term/README.md

 (Keep in mind that at the moment, This project is currently undone, and will not work, if you try to lunch it.)

+> Latest prototype of this project are in the TEST directory which like the name imply is for testing and development purposes.

 I will probably Reuse some code and thechnics from this previus project of mine.
 It was a verry similar project, and i learn a lot from making it, even do I try to keep this project simple, i do not whish to rush it, and i do not have that much free time to work on it, so things can take some time to take shape.